 What to expect in pelvic floor physical therapy

-Pelvic floor physical therapy is a specialized form of rehab/physical therapy that focuses on the muscles, ligaments, and connective tissues supporting your bladder, uterus (in women), prostate (in men), and rectum.
+Pelvic floor physical therapy is a specialized form of rehab/physical therapy that focuses on the muscles, ligaments, and connective tissues supporting your bladder, uterus (in women) or prostate (in men), and rectum.

 Many people remain unaware of this effective treatment option for conditions like urinary incontinence, pelvic pain, and sexual dysfunction.

-Whether you're experiencing symptoms following childbirth, dealing with chronic pelvic pain, recovering from prostate surgery, or facing other pelvic health challenges, understanding what to expect during pelvic floor therapy can help ease anxiety and prepare you for this potentially life-changing treatment.
+Whether you're experiencing symptoms following childbirth, dealing with chronic pelvic pain, or facing other pelvic health challenges, understanding what to expect during pelvic floor therapy can help ease anxiety and prepare you for this potentially life-changing treatment.

 Let's talk about what you can expect during pelvic floor physical therapy.